KetrinV/VRoid/README.md

 It is also possible to have an avatar commissioned by an artist.

 You can do post-processing on the model in Blender (or Unity if your usage is for VR Chat).
-I.e. jigglebone/boob physics, or model accessories.!